Gary VanDyke 1954 - 2020 - Obituary

 Gary's wishes were to be cremated and his ashes spread around the couple's special and some secret places, that meant much to them which they visited and loved over the years.

-A Celebration of His Life will be held at a later date with details to be announced.
+A Celebration of his Life will be held at a later date with details to be announced.www.celebratelifetoledo.com